-&lt;sup>3 The corresponding rules in the Rules Governing the Listing of Securities on the Growth Enterprise Market (GEM) of The Stock Exchange of Hong Kong Limited is Practice Note 2.
-For the purpose of this Technical Bulletin, the requirement under the Main Board Listing Rules is discussed.
+The corresponding rules in the Rules Governing the Listing of Securities on the Growth Enterprise Market (GEM) of The Stock Exchange of Hong Kong Limited is Practice Note 2.
+For the purpose of this discussion paper, the requirement under the Main Board Rules is discussed.
 The same discussion is relevant to engagements in connection with listings on the GEM.